 The following is a guest post about the cost of owning a car.
 If interested in submitting a guest post, please read my guest posting policy and then contact me.

 Purchasing a car can be a major expense, second only to buying a home for most consumers.
-And like owning a home, owning a car also comes with the cost of maintenance and upkeep.
-What initially seems like a low starting price can skyrocket over time when you factor in the added costs of insurance, maintenance, and fuel.
-For example, although a Dodge Journey SUV may cost $1,600 less than the comparable Toyota Highlander, according to Consumer Reports the Dodge will actually cost you $5,000 more in running costs over a 5-year period.
+It can be a useful asset, especially you love to travel by land.
+Like owning a home, owning a car also comes with the cost of maintenance and upkeep.
+What initially seems like a low starting purchase price can skyrocket over time when you factor in the added costs of insurance, maintenance, and fuel.
+For example, although a Dodge Journey SUV may cost $1,600 less than the comparable Toyota Highlander, according to Consumer Reports the Dodge will actually cost you $5,000 more in operating costs over a 5-year period.
 It’s helpful to take a closer look at all of these associated expenses to calculate the true cost of owning a car.
 This will help you better compare your options, for a realistic picture of what to budget.

 Cost of Fuel